Disclose Register API

 API operations

 The API has the high-level API operations described in the table below, with supporting documentation to supplement the API specification.
-The documentation outlines the API data fields and includes a mapping between the JSON field names, their counterparts in the existing SOAP XML schemas, and the new Disclose Register web interface.
+The documentation outlines the API data fields and includes a mapping between the JSON field names, their counterparts in the historic SOAP XML schemas, and the new Disclose Register web interface.
+The Disclose Register API definition prevails in the case of any inconsistency in the following documents published below 9 December 2025 during the Disclose register replacement project.

 Offers